Version 2.3 is available

 table being imported is already there.
 To recap, options are SKIP, APPEND,

-REPLACE or TRUNCATE, but not all of them always applicable.
+REPLACE or TRUNCATE, but not all of them are always applicable.
 The default

 is usually SKIP unless metadata is excluded by specifying DATA_ONLY - in